 Alcohol withdrawal is another common morbidity that arises as a sequela to alcohol use disorder (AUD).
-It results from the abrupt cessation of alcohol consumption after binge drinking or long term dependence.
+It results from the abrupt cessation of alcohol consumption after binge drinking or long-term dependence.
 The signs and symptoms usually arise within 6 to 24 hours of stopping alcohol consumption.
-It may range from milder symptoms like anxiety, headache, palpitations to severe symptoms like withdrawal seizures, and delirium tremens.
+It may range from milder symptoms like anxiety, headache, palpitations to severe symptoms like withdrawal seizures and delirium tremens.
 The treatment should focus on providing supportive therapy for all the complaints.
-Any associated comorbidities should have therapy with a 'banana bag' therapy of essential vitamins.
+Any associated comorbidities should have a 'banana bag' therapy of essential vitamins.
 The severe symptoms require the use of benzodiazepines.

 Enhancing Healthcare Team Outcomes

 Ethanol has existed almost from the start of civilization as a drink for merriment.
 Only in the recent century, through extensive research, have we been able to use ethanol in treating diseases.
-As a constituent of hand sanitizers in a medical setting, ethanol has emerged to be indispensable in impeding hospital-acquired infections practitioners to the patient and vice versa via the transfer of microorganisms.
-It is the care provider's duty, including the clinician, mid-level providers, nurses, pharmacists, and anyone involved in the overall case management, to ensure that they sanitize their hands, wear gloves before approaching and handling the patient, catheters, tubes, cannulas, etc. The same principle is necessary for choosing an ethanol lock therapy in an ICU setting to prevent sepsis associated with infected catheters.
+As a constituent of hand sanitizers in a medical setting, ethanol has become indispensable in impeding hospital-acquired infections practitioners to the patient and vice versa via the transfer of microorganisms.
+The care provider's duty, including the clinician, mid-level providers, nurses, pharmacists, and anyone involved in the overall case management, is to ensure that they sanitize their hands, wear gloves before approaching and handling the patient, catheters tubes, cannulas, etc. The same principle is necessary for choosing ethanol lock therapy in an ICU setting to prevent sepsis associated with infected catheters.

-Alcohol use disorder remains a global challenge in consideration of the mortality that correlates with misusing.
-More than 135 million people, age 12 and older in the USA actively use alcohol.
+Alcohol use disorder remains a global challenge considering the mortality that correlates with misusing.
+More than 135 million people in the USA, age 12 and older, actively use alcohol.
 The clinician must identify such patients and counsel them, and if need be, they should be hospitalized and receive appropriate treatment.